What does matcha taste like? Taste Chart with Video

 Dark chocolate doesn’t work well, but white chocolate does.
 Why is this?

 When you pair matcha, you want to go for something that is neutral and sweet.
 White chocolate doesn’t taste like much but it is sweet so it pairs perfectly.
-This is also why matcha lattes work so well.
+This is also why matcha lattes work so well!
+And if you want to push your sweet tooth to the limit, you can even make your own DIY matcha white chocolate 🍫

 Other matcha flavor pairings include ice cream, mochi and other types of Japanese sweets (wagashi) that are much more subtle than desserts you may be used to.